-The consolidated financial statements of the Issuer as of 31 December 2019 and for the financial period from 22 March 2019 to 31 December 2019, incorporated by reference in these Listing Particulars, have been audited by PricewaterhouseCoopers, Société coopérative, independent auditors (Réviseur d'entreprises agréé).
+The consolidated financial statements of the Issuer as of 31 December 2019 and for the financial period from 22 March 2019 to 31 December 2019 and the consolidated financial statements of the Issuer as of and for the financial year ended 31 December 2020, incorporated by reference in these Listing Particulars, have been audited by PricewaterhouseCoopers, Société coopérative, independent auditors (Réviseur d'entreprises agréé).
 PricewaterhouseCoopers, Société coopérative, are members of the Luxembourg Institut des Réviseurs d'Entreprises.

-The auditors of CGH and the CGH Group are PricewaterhouseCoopers Česká republika, s.r.o., with their address at Hvězdova 1734/2c, Nusle, 140 00 Prague 4, the Czech Republic, a member of the Chamber of Auditors of the Czech Republic (Komora Auditorů České Republiky), who have audited and issued unqualified auditor's reports on the consolidated financial statements of the CGH Group for the financial year ended 31 December 2020 and the audited consolidated financial statements of the CGH Group for the financial year ended 31 December 2019, which are incorporated by reference in these Listing Particulars.
+The auditors of CGH and the CGH Group are PricewaterhouseCoopers Audit, s.r.o., with their address at Hvězdova 1734/2c, Nusle, 140 00 Prague 4, the Czech Republic, a member of the Chamber of Auditors of the Czech Republic (Komora Auditorů České Republiky), who have audited and issued unqualified auditor's reports on the consolidated financial statements of the CGH Group for the financial year ended 31 December 2020 and the consolidated financial statements of the CGH Group for the financial year ended 31 December 2019 and reviewed the CGH Group's condensed consolidated interim financial statements as of 30 June 2021 and for the six months ended 30 June 2021, which are incorporated by reference in these Listing Particulars.